eyecode4you/Bash-Practice/README.md

-# Practice for Bash scripting and Linux System Administration
+# Practice for Bash Scripting and Linux System Administration